Rugile1276/udemy-algorithms-data-structures/README.md

   1. Singly Linked Lists
     Consist of nodes, and each node has a value and a pointer to another node or null.
     It has head (beginning), tail(end), length.
-    push - adds to the end;
+    It's really fast, when you need to insert or remove from the beginning or end.
+But if you need to access random items, better to use arrays. push - adds to the end;
     pop - removes from end;
     shift - removes from beginning